• Why Is My Scalp So Itchy? A Trichologist Breaks It Down

 Woman scratching her itchy scalp with a frustrated expression, text overlay reads “got itch?”—visual concept for blog post about oily scalp and scalp inflammation.

 Think it’s dryness or dandruff?
-The real culprit is likely excess oil—and your current routine may be making it worse.
+The real culprit is likely excess oil—and your current routine may actually be making it worse.

 If your scalp itches, your first thought is probably, “It must be dry.”

 You might reach for conditioner, scalp oils, or even Head & Shoulders—only to find it gets worse.
-Here’s the thing: most itchy scalps aren’t dry.
-They’re oily.

 And that “itch” you’re feeling?
 It’s often inflammation from oil buildup—not a lack of moisture.
 As trichologists, we see this every day.
 Understanding the real cause is the first step toward relief.